Car problems tend to be more straightforward than people problems. But people problems don’t have to be so bad for auto mechanics.

 - Don’t like email?
 Use Twitter to keep it short.
 Chances are, many of your customers are scrolling through tweets on their phone as they wait.
 So, create a Twitter account, put your handle on a noticeboard, and ask customers for feedback on Twitter.
 The character limit is 140 (for now) so it’s guaranteed to be short and (hopefully) sweet.

 Try implementing one of these ideas and widen the communication access to your customers today.
-If you need help building a customer list, collecting contact information, and collecting customer feedback, request a free demo of Womply CRM by completing the form below.
+Womply can help in building a customer list, collecting contact information, and collecting customer feedback.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!